JethroBaring/welldd/CUSTOM_REPORT_BUILDER_SUMMARY.md

 ---

-*This document serves as the official record of the Custom Report Builder implementation for the Wellsync Dalaguete Healthcare Information System.*
+*This document serves as the official record of the Custom Report Builder implementation for the WellSync Dalaguete Healthcare Information System.*